LaTeXing/LaTeXing-Documentation/tutorials/quick_build.md

 can see an example how to use batch or powershell files on Windows.

-**LaTeXing do not detect errors in external scripts, so before reporting a problem be sure you can succesfully call the script from outside of LaTeXing.**
+**LaTeXing do not detect errors in external scripts, so before reporting a problem be sure you can successfully call the script from outside of LaTeXing.**

 However if you have a problem, enable the log mode and you check